Kanboard Documentation

 This feature works only for authentication methods that use the login form.

-// Enable captcha after 3 authentication failure
+// Enable CAPTCHA after 3 failed login attempts

 define('BRUTEFORCE_CAPTCHA', 3);